Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Coded some helper functions regarding bitstrings, message padding, and zeros padding into the helper file.
 - Finished entire message padding functionality (preparation of message *mainly* done).

+### 5/24/24

+- Implemented a binary adder, which has an implemented carry-in bit, of two bitstrings of the same length.
+- Added some elementary bitstring manipulation operations, including right and left-rotation.
+- Planned a bit ahead as to integration of these helper functions into the main algorithm.

 ## Raymond Zhang

 ### 5/22/24